HPV vaccination is cancer prevention.

 We offer help to pay for the HPV vaccine:

-- If you don’t have insurance or you can’t afford the HPV vaccine, there is a program that could pay for the vaccine for you.
+- If you don’t have insurance or you can’t afford the HPV vaccine, there is a program that could pay for the visit to get the vaccine.